-Frosted Sugar Cookie Bars are the best recipe for soft, chewy sugar cookies for a party.
-Sweet cream cheese frosting and sprinkles make this a fun dessert!
+Frosted Sugar Cookie Bars are the best recipe to geat soft, chewy sugar cookies for any occasion.
+Ready to serve in under an hour!

 Buttery, soft Sugar Cookies with Frosting are one of the most well-loved and easy Cookie Recipes.
 This cake-like twist on a classic cookie is sure to be a go-to party dessert!

-Put away your cookie cutters and ice cream scoops, you won’t need them for these amazingly easy Sugar Cookie Bars.
+Put away your cookie cutters and ice cream scoops, you won’t need them for these amazingly easy dessert bars.
 These bar cookies are an easy way to make a lot of cookies fast with only one cookie sheet or jelly roll pan.
 Plus there’s no waiting around for the cookie dough to chill before you can start baking.

 If you’ve never had a cookie bar, you’re in for a real treat (pun intended).
-Sugar Cookie Bars are soft and chewy, just like store bought bakery cookies.
+These bars are soft and chewy, just like store bought bakery cookies.
 The thick layer of buttery vanilla cream cheese frosting is just the right amount of sweet and is so creamy and smooth.

-Made with all the same ingredients as a traditional sugar cookie, these Sugar Cookie Bars can be made whenever a craving hits or you need a last minute dessert.
-This double batch of cookie dough makes about 30-40 cookies so it’s a great recipe for a crowd.
+Made with all the same ingredients as a traditional sugar cookie, this dessert can be made whenever a craving hits or you need a last minute dessert.
+I love that this double batch of cookie dough makes about 30-40 cookies, so it’s a great recipe for a crowd.

-The frosting in this Sugar Cookie Bars recipe is a richer cream cheese frosting with extra butter.
+The frosting in this dessert recipe is a richer cream cheese frosting with extra butter.
 You could easily serve them without frosting and dust with granulated sugar or use a Buttercream Frosting instead.
-Scoop them out the pan before they cool and serve with Vanilla Ice Cream for a Sugar Cookie cobbler-style dessert.
+Scoop them out of the pan before they cool and serve with Vanilla Ice Cream for a Sugar Cookie cobbler-style dessert.

 - For extra chewy Sugar Cookie Bars, add an extra egg yolk to your cookie dough.
 You can also pop the hot pan into the fridge right after baking.